-During 2019, we: (i) generated cash from operating activities of \$145 million; (ii) collected \$112 million on the deferred purchase price receivable as described above; (iii) received net transfers from XPO of \$278 million; and (iv) received net proceeds related to secured borrowing activity of \$261 million.
+During 2019, we: (i) generated cash from operating activities of \$145 million; (ii) collected \$112 million on the deferred purchase price receivable as described above; (iii) received net transfers from XPO of \$278 million; and (iv) received net proceeds related to secured borrowing activity on our prior securitization program of \$261 million.
 We used cash during this period primarily to: (i) purchase property and equipment of \$222 million; (ii) make payments on debt and finance leases of \$376 million; and (iii) purchase noncontrolling interests of \$258 million.